 The Texas press publishes poetry, fiction, and nonfiction that is “not only invested in self but also community” by writers from the United States, Latin America, and beyond.

 The fiction writer on five journals that published stories from her debut collection, If the Body Allows It.

 In response to libraries shutting down during the pandemic, artists Katie Garth and Tracy Honn have collected a series of short artists’ books that can be downloaded for free and printed at home.

 Dr. Gloria House, a longtime editor at Broadside Lotus Press, discusses the publisher’s future and role in the literary community.

 Small Press Perseverance: Indie Publishing During the Pandemic

 The author explores how bookstore shutdowns and social distancing measures have affected indie presses and the writers they publish.

-The author, who has published a chapbook and a full-length book of poetry, suggests several strategies for ordering a poetry collection, and describes how these approaches can help poets generate new pieces to make a stronger, more cohesive book.
+An author suggests several strategies for ordering a poetry collection that can help poets generate new poems to make a stronger, more cohesive book.

 The Literary Life

 The Time Is Now: Writing Prompts and Exercises